« Tim Burton's THE CORPSE BRIDE | Main | Godzilla, Mothra and King Ghidorah: Giant Monsters All Out Attack »

 Movie Review by Dennis D. McDonald

-Remember the scene in Dark City where William Hurt visits a former police colleague who has retreated to his bedroom and is obsessed with covering its walls and ceiling with spirals?
-The guy clearly knows something that others don’t, but he’s acting nuts.
-The crazy cop’s behavior is very unsettling and is set off even more by Hurt’s calm, procedural, attitude.
+Remember the scene in Dark City where William Hurt visits a former police colleague who has retreated to his bedroom and is obsessively covering the walls and ceiling with spirals?
+The guy clearly knows something that others don’t, but he’s also acting nuts.
+The crazy cop’s behavior is very unsettling and is set off even more by Hurt’s calm and procedural attitude.
 Gradually Hurt realizes that Something Is Not Right with the World, and things spin out of control from there.

 Now imagine a small Japanese town where a dark, malignant force is taking the physical form of spirals (or vortexes) as young people and adults are gradually consumed with fear and obsession that lead to insanity — and death: